PROMOTING STAINLESS STEEL’S NATURAL CORROSION RESISTANCE THROUGH PASSIVATION

 Passivation restores the corrosion-resistant layer on the surface of stainless steel manufactured parts.

 Stainless steel’s reputation for corrosion resistance is due to a thin, oxygen-enriched layer of chromium that normally occurs on the metal’s surface.
 When manufacturers cut, weld and machine stainless steel to create a product, they embed free iron and other impurities in the metal.
 Those impurities react with harsh environments, such as salt-water, chlorine and other chemicals, and eventually cause parts to rust.

-Passivation removes contaminants from the metal’s surface that inhibit the formation of the protective chromium oxide layer, which makes stainless steel highly corrosion resistant.
+Stainless steel passivation removes contaminants from the metal’s surface that inhibit the formation of the protective chromium oxide layer, which makes stainless steel highly corrosion-resistant.

 What is the most effective passivation method?
 Scientific studies point to electropolishing.
 An abbreviated cycle meets or exceeds the results of such traditional means as nitric acid immersion and citric acid immersion.